turingschool-examples/frontend-mod-1-prework/day_7/10_speckled_frogs.md

 > then there was one speckled frog.

 ### Bonus
-Can you write the program so that it will run for any number of frogss?
+Can you write the program so that it will run for any number of frogs?